 Go jogging and get a true feeling of the high moor.
 Lille Vildmose is literally one big sponge in the landscape, about 10 kilometres from north to south, 5 kilometres east to west.
 This area of the eastern Himmerland region of Denmark is the largest of its kind in north-western Europe.

 A high moor like this is like nature’s version of a trampoline.
 The earth vibrates under your feet as you run and hop.
 Just avoid the bogs, where you can sink to your waist or chest, if you’re not careful.
 The Portland marsh serves lots of berries, especially cranberries, in the autumn.
-Feel free to bring a basket along and pick to your mouth’s content when Lille Vildmose bears fruit from August to year’s end.
+Feel free to bring a basket along and pick to your mouth’s content when Lille Vildmose bears fruit from August and until the end of the year.

 In VisitAalborg's InfoCenter you can find the small brochure called "Stjernepunkter i Lille Vildmose.
 It will guide you through the good vantage points in the area where you can experience the magnificent landscape and get up close and personal with the animals.